Top 10 Best Airsoft Guns in Canada: 2026 Buyer's Guide

 7. LCT AK Series (LCK-104) — Best AK Platform Airsoft Gun in Canada

 LCT makes the best AK-platform AEGs available, and it's not particularly close.
-Full steel construction, realistic weight, and the kind of external finish that genuinely replicates the real firearm — these are the replicas MilSim players reach for when they want an AK that actually feels like one.
+Full steel construction, realistic weight, and an external finish that genuinely replicates the real firearm.
 Internally they're solid too, though the weight is something to prepare for during long game days.

 8. ASG Scorpion EVO 3 A1 — Most Unique AEG in Canada

-The EVO 3 is one of the few replicas in its price range that comes with a built-in last-round cutoff feature, and the design is genuinely distinctive compared to the sea of M4 variants on Canadian fields.
-Compact, accurate for its size, and with an ergonomic design that feels purpose-built rather than adapted.
-If you want something that performs well and doesn't look like everyone else's kit, this is the pick.
+The EVO 3 is one of the few replicas in its price range with a built-in last-round cutoff, and the design is genuinely distinctive compared to the sea of M4 variants on Canadian fields.
+Compact, accurate for its size, and ergonomic in a way that feels purpose-built rather than adapted.

 See the ASG Scorpion EVO 3 A1 at District Airsoft